Futsal World Cup elite round groups, fixtures and results | Futsal World Cup

 Article body

+Among September's results, world and European champions Portugal picked up Group E wins against two of the UEFA Futsal EURO 2022 quarter-finalists, Finland and Georgia.
+Spain needed a late winner against Italy to move to six Group D points, while Croatia registered a 4-0 Group C victory against Slovakia, who pipped them to the last eight at Futsal EURO last year.

+Kazakhstan gained narrow wins against the Netherlands and Romania in Group A but both Serbia and Ukraine's hopes for maximum Group B points were dashed in their second games.
+Poland came back from two down to defeat Ukraine 3-2 while Belgium equalised three times in holding Serbia 3-3.
-Five of the seven European qualifiers for the 2024 FIFA Futsal World Cup in Uzbekistan are beingdecided when the elite round is played out.

-Five groups of four teams are being played until 20 December, with home and away fixtures.
-There are five direct qualification slots and four elite round play-off berths on offer.
+Five of the seven European qualifiers for the 2024 World Cup finals in Uzbekistan are being decided by the groups, which continue until 20 December with home and away fixtures.
+The five group winners will qualify direct for the finals in Uzbekistan while the best four runners-up will go into the elite round play-offs.

-A draw on 25 January will set the two-legged play-off ties between 8 and 17 April, that will decide the last European qualifiers for that year's finals from 14 September to 6 October 2024 in Uzbekistan.
+A draw on 25 January will set the two-legged play-off ties between 8 and 17 April that will decide the last European qualifiers for the finals from 14 September to 6 October in Uzbekistan.

 Elite round groups